RPasquale/LightbulbModels/README.md

 1) Deep Actor Critic
 2) Deep Q Agent

+Tasks could range from 'News Summariser' to 'Sentiment Analysis', or anything.
+Each of these tasks requires its own environment and own separate objective.
+The Agent, and sub agent architecture , whilst using the Model backbone, operates in a task specific environment with a unique objective. the Agent trains parameters to learn about achieving this new objective in the new environment.

 # MultiAgent 1B

 Multiple Agents create a Multi-Agent System (MAS).
 A shared network is created over all the agents in the system, and the shared network utilises feedback from all the agents in the system to update an overall MAS policy or value function, that the individual agents utilise in their given environments on their tasks.

+You could have both agents: 'News Summariser' and 'Sentiment Analysis', and the MAS network has a shared objective of Writing Articles based on the summariser and sentiment agents.
+The individual agents will get feedback from the Article Writer MAS network which will make them interact with their individual environments differently, hopefully more optimally in trying to achieve both their individual objectives and their shared objective.